statechannels/go-nitro/readme.md

 Go-nitro can be run as a system service with an RPC api.
 Go-nitro's default configuration looks for a local blockchain network on port `8545` with chainid `1337`.

-A suitably configured node as a docker container is maintained here: https://github.com/statechannels/hardhat-docker, but default hardhat nodes work as well.

-After a hardhat node is running, go-nitro can be started from the root directory with
+If such a node is running, go-nitro can be started from the root directory with

 ```
 go run .